-2 And it came to pass, when he was in one of the cities, behold a man full of leprosy: who seeing Jesus fell on his face, and besought him, saying, Lord, if you wilt, you can make me clean.
+2 And it came to pass, behold a man full of leprosy: who seeing Jesus fell on his face, and besought him, saying, Lord, if you wilt, you can make me clean.
 And he put forth his hand, and touched him, saying, I will: be clean.
 And immediately the leprosy departed from him.
 And he charged him to tell no man: but go, and shew yourself to the priest, and offer for your cleansing, according as Moses commanded, that this may be a testimony to you.
 But so much the more went there a fame abroad of him: and great multitudes came together to hear, and to be healed by him of their infirmities.
 And he was withdrawing himself into the wilderness, and praying.